SCIENTIFIC AND ISLAMIC RESEARCHES

 Standardization Under Uthman (644–656 CE)

 Uthman ibn Affan (Arabic: عُثْمَان بْن عَفَّان, romanized: ʿUthmān ibn ʿAffān; c.
 573 or 576 – 17 June 656) was the third caliph, ruling from 644 until his assassination in 656. territorial expansion led to disputes over recitations between one of the Syrian and Iraqi soldiers at Armenia/Azerbaijan campaigns (650 CE).
 Anas bin Malik reported “Hudhaifa was afraid of their (the people of Sham and Iraq) differences in the recitation of the Qur’an, so he said to Uthman, “O chief of the Believers!
-Save this nation before they differ about the Book … So Uthman sent a message to Hafsa saying, “Send us the manuscripts of the Qur’an so that we may compile the Qur’anic materials in perfect copies and return the manuscripts to you.”
-Hafsa sent it to Uthman.
-Uthman then ordered Zaid bin Thabit, Abdullah bin Az-Zubair, Said bin Al-As and `Abdur-Rahman bin Harith bin Hisham to rewrite the manuscripts…” This caliphate order made by Uthman gave the final form of the Quran we have today, To resolve this, Uthman formed a committee led by Zayd ibn Thabit with tribal representatives like Abdullah ibn al-Zubayr and Saʿīd ibn al-ʿĀṣ.
-They produced Uthmanic Codices (Maṣāḥif) circa 653–656 CE: Caliph Uthman ibn Affan initiated a project around 650 CE to standardise the Quran.
-He ordered that all other recitations be removed.
-The Uthmanic codex was produced under Zayd ibn Thabit’s supervision and became the authoritative text for Muslims.
-The point to understand is that there were no Versions of the Quran but recitations known as Qiraat and all doesn’t contradict.
-This standardized text did not include diacritics or vowel markings initially; these were added later to aid pronunciation and reading comprehension.
+Save this nation before they differ about the Book, So Uthman sent a message to Hafsa saying, “Send us the manuscripts of the Qur’an so that we may compile the Qur’anic materials in perfect copies and return the manuscripts to you.”
+Hafsa sent it to Uthman who then ordered Zaid bin Thabit, Abdullah bin Az-Zubair, Said bin Al-As and `Abdur-Rahman bin Harith bin Hisham to rewrite the manuscript.
+During the caliphate of Uthman ibn Affan, a major standardization effort was undertaken to unify the written text of the Qur’an.
+To address differences in recitation and prevent اختلاف (disagreement), Uthman formed a committee led by Zayd ibn Thabit, assisted by several prominent companions, to produce official copies of the Qur’anic manuscript (Maṣāḥif), around 650–656 CE.
+These codices were based on a single consonantal script (Rasm) and were distributed to major regions of the Muslim world.
+Other personal written copies were withdrawn to ensure unity in the written text, while authentic modes of recitation (Qira’at) continued to be transmitted orally.
+The Qur’anic manuscript at this stage did not include diacritical marks or vowel signs, which were added later to assist reading and pronunciation.
+This standardization ensured unity of the written Qur’an while preserving the diversity of authentic recitations.”

 The standardization of the Quran involves several critical aspects beyond just the choice of words.
 This process was essential to ensure a uniform text that could be widely accepted and recited by all Muslims and must align with the Quran as it was revealed for consistency.